Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Methodology

 \subsection{Dataset}

-We use the LibriSpeech dataset, a widely recognized corpus for ASR research that includes thousands of hours of read English speech from audiobooks \cite{panayotov2015librispeech}.
+We use the LibriSpeech dataset, a widely recognized corpus for ASR research that includes approximately thousand hours of read English speech from audiobooks~\citep{panayotov2015librispeech}.
 It is often used as a benchmark for evaluating speech recognition models.
-Our models are trained on the first 100 hours of the clean LibriSpeech dataset.
-Note that some pre-trained models, like wav2vec, may have been exposed to larger portions of LibriSpeech.
+Our models are trained on the first 100 hours of the clean LibriSpeech dataset, which provides a well-balanced platform for conducting controlled, repeatable, and computationally feasible experiments on adversarial robustness across diverse ASR model types.
+Note that some pre-trained models, like CTC, may have been exposed to larger portions of LibriSpeech.